 I commonly use CBT for depression as a first-line approach, though often with humanistic methods mixed in.
 Cognitive behavioral therapy for depression is an evidence-based psychotherapy approach widely used for treating many mental health conditions.
 If you already know about CBT and would like to speak to me about therapy services, feel free to contact me or schedule a consultation anytime.
-The following is an overview of how CBT for major depression and less severe depression is typically applied.
+The following is an overview of how CBT for major depression and for less severe symptoms is typically applied.

 CBT for Depression Overview